 What do I feel?

-- Pain increased by running, jumping, using stairs, or by prolonged sitting
+- Pain is increased by loaded activities (e.g., running, jumping, using stairs, squatting, or prolonged sitting)

 What can I do?